-Post-employment benefits
+· Post-employment benefits

 The Group operates a number of Group sponsored pension schemes and is also a participating employer in the Merchant Navy Officers Pension Fund, a multi-employer scheme.
 Details of these schemes are set out in note 31 to the Financial Statements.
-The size of the pension obligations at €91.6 million (2021: €140.5 million) are material to the Group and sensitive to actuarial assumptions.
-The Committee has reviewed actuarial advice received from the Group's external actuary on the assumptions used by the scheme actuary in estimating the outstanding pension obligations at the year end.
+The size of the pension obligations at €80.2 million (2023: €96.9 million) are material to the Group and sensitive to actuarial assumptions.
+The Committee has reviewed the advice received from an actuary independent of the schemes on the setting of actuarial assumptions used by the scheme actuaries in estimating the outstanding pension obligations at the year end.
 The Committee was satisfied that the assumptions used were reasonable and that the obligations set out in the Financial Statements are consistent with the assumptions and fairly presented.

-The Committee also noted that for certain schemes, assets exceeded liabilities resulting in a pension surplus at 31 December 2022 of €33.6 million (2021: €6.7 million).
-The Committee made inquiries of management to ensure that this amount represented a fair estimate of the unconditional right of a refund the Group may expect in the future either by way of a contribution holiday or refund.
+The Committee also noted that for certain schemes, assets exceeded liabilities resulting in a pension surplus at 31 December 2024 of €52.3 million (2023: €39.4 million).
+The Committee made inquiries of management to ensure that this amount represented a fair estimate of the unconditional right of a refund the Group may expect in the future.